estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/how-it-works.md

 ---

-## How to configure and override UI components display:
+## Customizing How UI components display:
-The ChatUIProvider provides access to the chat ui components.
-Each component enables changes in 3 ways, which will be combinded.
+The ChatUIProvider provides access to the chat UI components.
+The components can be customized as described below.
+These methods are combined.

-### Configure
+### Chat UI settings configuration
-Provides the ability to configure ui settings on a configuration adapter.
-Those values will be applied for all components of this type.
+The SDK provides the ability to configure UI settings on a configuration adapter.
+The set values will be applied on all components of the same type.
-In order to change the provided SDK configurations, change the `configure` method implementation.
+To change the default SDK configurations, change the `configure` method implementation.

 ```kotlin
 // method signature: